voxel51/fiftyone/docs/user_guide/index.rst

 .. default-role:: code

-Welcome to FiftyOne User Guide!
+Welcome to the FiftyOne User Guide!

 Each section in this guide provides an example-centric deep dive into a core feature of FiftyOne, with the goal of getting you up-and-running with FiftyOne on your data quickly and easily.

+Click-through to investigate a topic in more detail.

 .. rubric:: :doc:`FiftyOne Dataset basics <basics>`

-Learn about FiftyOne `Datasets` and their relation to `Samples`, `Fields`, `Tags` and `DatasetViews`:
+Learn about FiftyOne `Datasets` and their relation to `Samples`, `Fields`, `Tags` and `DatasetViews`.

 .. code-block:: python